Queen Guinevere creates

-- Randor's consort Queen Marlena in He Man And The Masters Of The Universe, even more so in the 2002 remake of the series where her role is expanded and she becomes more involved in her husband's governing.
+- Randor's consort Queen Marlena in He-Man and the Masters of the Universe (1983), even more so in the 2002 remake of the series where her role is expanded and she becomes more involved in her husband's governing.

 - Princess Celestia is swanlike, slender, graceful, wise, perpetually calm and kindly, and easily twice as tall as any other pony around.
 She still manages to be rather down-to-earth and mischievous as well, but it doesn't stop her from regally dominating any scene she walks in on.

 - Princess Luna is younger and less poised, but still fits in her own way.
 The evolution of the trope is actually explored in "Luna Eclipsed".
-Post-Heel Face Turn Princess Luna fits the trope as it was before she was sealed a thousand years ago.
+Post-Heel-Face Turn Princess Luna fits the trope as it was before she was sealed a thousand years ago, although she also shows some of the uncertainty of youth.
 As a result, she comes across as intimidating and unfriendly due to expectations of how a high queen should act having changed in the interim.
 HER USE OF THE "ROYAL CANTERLOT VOICE" DOES NOT HELP MATTERS, EITHER.
 (Power Echoes, remember.)
 As a steward of the night, she also seems to prefer motifs usually associated with Obviously Evil rulers, further freaking everyone out: She wears a hooded cloak made of living bats and her guards (unlike her sister's) look positively demonic, for instance.
 However, by Season 3, Luna has grown into the role beautifully, having become a welcome guardian of her subjects' dreams.